Ben-M-7/editai_internship/_pages/FAQs.md

 ---
 # Frequently Asked Questions

 Welcome to our FAQ page!
 Below are some of the most commonly asked questions.
 Click on each section to find the answers you're looking for.
-If you still have questions, please feel free to reach out through our [contact page](/contact/).
+If you still have questions, please feel free to reach out through email.

 ---